 The race begins in the water at the foot of the Boston Lighthouse on Little Brewster Island.
 At the sound of the horn, swimmers will begin swimming towards Georges Island, passing along the southern side of the island (2 miles).
 The course continues straight, passing north of Rainsford Island (3.3 miles).
 Swimmers should continue heading for the southern tip of Long Island (4.6 miles).
-Start looking for the Long Island Bridge as you round the bend along the southern side of Long Island.
+You'll then round the souther tip of Long Island.
 The bridge is not longer there to help guid you, but some of the stanchions remain to mark where it once stood as a rusting hulk.
-Because of the current, the time to the bridge (a bit past the halfway mark to the finish) can be as fast as 1.5 hours, but water conditions may alter this time.
+Because of the current, the time to this point (a bit past the halfway mark to the finish) can be as fast as 1.5 hours, but water and weather conditions may alter this time.

-Beyond the bridge, currents will be running nearly perpendicular across the course until swimmers near Thompson Island (6 miles).
+Beyond the tip of Long Island, currents will be running nearly perpendicular across the course until swimmers near Thompson Island (6 miles).
 As they approach, the island’s land mass offers some protection from the current, but it takes a while to get there and some swimmers have reported being pushed towards Moon Island as they traverse the open area after the bridge, so most aim to stay as close to Long Island as they can when swimming under the bridge and take an angled approach to the eastern tip of Thompson Island—this approach offers a little more leeway if the current is strong.